 Bonds where the intention is to receive a fixed rate of interest for the whole term to maturity are valued for accounting purposed at amortised cost.
-This amounts to NOK 150.3 billion out of a total of NOK 235.1 billion.
-The difference in valuation is NOK 5.4 billion.
+This amounts to NOK 185 billion out of a total of NOK 238 billion.
+The difference in valuation between amortised cost and fair value amounts to NOK 7.5 billion.